 - Any other physical movement designed to impede the arrest.

 These types of common physical resistance listed above typically will result in being charged with resisting arrest under California Penal Code Section 148(a) PC.
+This is a misdemeanor crime that is punishable by up to a year in the county jail.

 Assault of Police Officer Charges Under Penal Code 241(c) PC

 Penal Code 241(c) PC is the statute used to file misdemeanor charges of assault on a police officer.
+Several other statutes could be charged in a situation where a defendant engages in more serious resistance.

 California Penal Code Section 241(c) PC defines the crime of assault on a peace officer.
+Assault is different than battery because assault doesn't require actual physical contact.
+Rather, a defendant must:

-- Possess the present ability to use force against a peace officer, and
+- Possess the present ability to use force against a peace officer and

-A PC 241(c) charge is also a misdemeanor with a penalty of up to a year in the county jail and a fine.
+An example includes a situation where someone throws a bottle at a police officer but misses.
+A PC 241(c) charge is also a misdemeanor, punishable by up to a year in county jail and a fine.

-Battery on Police Officer Charges Under Penal Code 243(b) PC
+The battery on Police Officer Charges Under Penal Code 243(b) PC

 In a situation where the application of force to the peace officer succeeds, the suspect could be charged with the more serious offense of battery on a peace officer.

 This crime is defined under California Penal Code Section 243(b) or 243(c)(2) PC.
-The distinction between these two statutes is whether an injury occurred to the victim requiring medical treatment
+The distinction between these two statutes is whether an injury occurred to the victim requiring medical treatment.
+If not, PC 243(b) is charged as a misdemeanor, and the defendant faces a maximum punishment of one year in county jail and a fine.

-If it did, then Penal Code 243(c)(2) PC is charged as a felony and the penalties include 16 months, two or three years in a California State Prison.
+If it did, then Penal Code 243(c)(2) PC is charged as a felony, and the penalties include 16 months, two or three years in a California State Prison.

-It should be noted that if the police officer is injured from even relatively minor use of force by the defendant, the penalties could include a felony conviction.
+It should be noted that if the police officer is injured from even a relatively minor use of force by the defendant, the penalties could include a felony conviction.

 In other words, a Penal Code 243(c)(2) PC is a much more serious charge than the typical misdemeanor resisting arrest charge defined under Penal Code 148(a) PC.